Psychedelic/Entheogenic Support & Integration

 Entheogenic – From Greek en (within) + theos (god) + gennao (generate), meaning generating the divine within, highlighting spiritual insight and connection.

-Psychedelic work can engage either or both of these dimensions: some are drawn more toward therapeutic/psychological mind revealing, others toward the spiritual divine aspects, and many experience a combination of the two.
+Psychedelic work can engage either or both of these dimensions: some are drawn more toward therapeutic/psychological mind revealing experiences, others toward the spiritual divine aspects, and many experience a combination of the two.
 My role is to support preparation, reflection, and integration in a way that honors your intentions and unique journey.

 Scope & Approach